muammar/ml-utils/README.md

 - ASE.
 - Scikit-learn.

-Instead of messing up your .bashrc or .zshrc, you can add the following in your script to import this class:
+Instead of messing up your `.bashrc` or `.zshrc`, you can add the following in your script to import this class:

 ```